Twenty tips to stop a budget blowout

 - Double trouble – work with your florist to ensure that your ceremony florals can be used in some way at your reception.
 It seems too much of a shame for your pretty petals to only make an appearance as you say your ‘I do’s’.

 - Ditch dessert – no, we don’t mean ditching your sweeties all together, but you could just serve your wedding cake as your dessert and save yourself quite a bit.
 Alternatively you could ditch the decadent cake if it’s not your thing, and just have desserts.

 - Spirits away – stick to beer and wine and lose the hard booze.
 Better for your back pocket and your guests heads the next day.

-- Skip bridal party gifts – if you have treated your bridal party well and not asked them to fork out their life savings on your day, we dare say you’re in a safe space to skip out on buying bridal party gifts.
+- Skip wedding party gifts – if you have treated your wedding party well and not asked them to fork out their life savings on your day, we dare say you’re in a safe space to skip out on buying wedding party gifts.

 - Stay centered – with shared plates currently in vogue, you can avoid spending money on flowers for centrepieces as it’s likely it’s not needed.
 Alternatively consider using candles to create ambience, they’re far cheaper.

 - Weather woes – if you’re having an outdoor ceremony, factor in your plan B early in the piece.
 Should there be an unexpected weather event that will ruin your plans you could find yourself with the unexpected costs of hiring an alternate venue or marquee.
 Even better, choose a reception venue that offers an indoor ceremony and reception option and push any weather worries aside.

 - Don’t over do it – do you really need 4000 fairy lights, a twenty piece band, a fireworks show?
 In a perfect world all the extras would be lovely, but don’t over do it as the costs add up quickly.